How to search for Māori land records

 • the block name

-• Māori Land Court District the land is located in.
+• the name of the Māori Land Court district where the land is located.

-You may find an owner’s name or the names of shareholders in a block from:
+The owners’ names or the names of shareholders in a block may be listed in:

-• historic records like deeds, Crown grants and provisional registers
+• historic records like deeds, Crown grants or provisional registers

-• Māori Land Court and Toitū Te Whenua land records.
+• land records held by the Māori Land Court or Toitū Te Whenua.

 Finding the block name